 Apply a pre-emergent herbicide in the spring when outdoor temperatures are still relatively cool—around the low 50s—before weed seeds begin to germinate.

-Q: Will rain wash away my pre-emergent herbicide?
+Q. Will rain wash away my pre-emergent herbicide?

 Rain will actually help the pre-emergent herbicide seep into the soil to form a barrier against weed seeds.
-Only a torrential rain would likely wash away the product.
+Only torrential rain would likely wash away the product.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series, including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.